pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 such that is usable by the node (via [`CreateVolumeRequest.accessibility_requirements`](https://kubernetes-csi.github.io/docs/topology.html)).

-If these volume operations fail, pod creation gets stuck.
+If these volume operations fail, pod creation may get stuck.
 The operations will get retried and might eventually succeed, for example because storage capacity gets freed up or extended.
-What does not happen is that the pod is re-scheduled to some other node which has enough storage capacity.
+A pod with an ephemeral volume will not get rescheduled to another node.
+A pod with a volume that uses delayed binding should get scheduled multiple times, but then might always land on the same node unless there are multiple nodes with equal priority.

 A new API for exposing storage capacity currently available via CSI drivers and a scheduler enhancement that uses this information will